2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 +++ {"user_expressions": []}

 Define a query for the data source using [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), formatted as a string.
-This query find the maximum number of unique users over the last 24 hour period and aggregrate by hub name.
+This query finds the maximum number of unique users over the last 24 hour period and aggregrates by hub name.

 ```{code-cell} ipython3
 query = """